Chances of getting into Wellesley College

 What are the ACT requirements for prospective students to get into Wellesley?

 Admission data indicates that Wellesley regularly accepts students with ACT's of 30 and above.
 Successful applicants typically send ACT scores in the top 7 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 28 in some instances.
 Prospective students submitting an ACT composite of 32 or higher should be in the upper half of applicants - and students with a 33 and above have very competitive chances.
+The school ranks #11 in Massachusetts for highest average ACT composite score.
 Scoring well on the ACT is very important as 61 percent of applicants submit ACT scores to Wellesley College.

 |ACT Score||Competitiveness||Admission Chances|